The Symbolism of the Hash Tag

 what meaning could it imply?”

-As a symbologist (yes, an invented word for a scholar of symbols), the quest for the kernel of the original idea and patterning in consciousness whether visual, textual, physical or psychic is a perpetual listening — that leaning in to hear, absorb and know more.
+As a designer and symbologist (yes, an invented word for a scholar of symbols,) the quest for the kernel of the original idea and patterning in consciousness—whether visual, textual, physical or psychic—is a perpetual listening, it’s that leaning-in, at full attention, an unbridled curiosity, to hear, absorb, learn, and know more.

 Thinking along the line of